LucaClaessens/Analogy/README.md

 ```

 ## Python setup
-The preprocessing script is written in Python 2.7; its dependencies are in the file `preprocess_requirements.txt`.
+The processing scripts are written in Python 2.7; it's dependencies are in the file `preprocess_requirements.txt`.
 You can install these dependencies in a virtual environment like this:

 ```bash